 A Boneyard Romance

 First of all I should say we married for love, and only after three years of being engaged.
 But in the end we wanted to marry in a hurry and I was already visiting Nevada anyway so Katy, my fiancée, decided to fly out to Las Vegas, the world capital of quickfire marriages, to “git ‘er done”, as the locals almost never say.

 It was that or a grey office in a grey building in grey Britain, but until the last moment, we didn’t seriously consider Las Vegas as an alternative.
 When I thought of Vegas weddings I thought of people doing it blackout drunk or sensationally high, or because they’d lost (or won) a bet.
 In most instances, there seemed to be a vague sense of shame attached.

-A healthy number of that crowd do still shamble into chapels throughout the year, but the majority of couples do it because they mean it.
+A healthy number of that crowd do still shamble into plastic chapels throughout the year, but the majority of couples do it because they mean it.
 And we certainly do, standing in the middle of the Neon Boneyard (or Neon Museum) on a bright March morning with Pastor Pete reciting a script he’s read thousands of times before.
 He adds a couple of personal touches here and there, and as requested leaves out any religious references.
-He calls Katy “Kacee” a couple of times, and our Britishness prevents us from correcting him, but there aren’t any mistakes on the documentation, so when she says “yes” it counts.
+He calls Katy “Kacee” a couple of times, and our Britishness prevents us from correcting him, but there aren’t any mistakes on the documentation, so when we say “yes” it counts.
 The sun is shining.
 Life is good.

 Our brief service takes place before the Neon Boneyard is open to the public.
 We chose it not because we have any connection to the demolished casinos and hotels that donated their signs to this excellent little museum, but because it looks great in pictures and, quite simply, because it’s a lot less weird than some of Vegas’s other options.
 There was talk of being married in a helicopter, but we decided we didn’t need to add the fear of death on top of everything else; same went for me being kidnapped by cowboys and held at gunpoint.